lipsia-fmri/lipsia/docs/cylarim/vcylarim_seed.rst

 in one of these three layers.
 Each row contains two values: the normalized cortical depth and the corresponding z-value of the input zmap.

 If "-type chebyshev", only one txt file will be produced.
+Its name is specified using the parameter **--report**.
 It has one row for each voxel in the selected cylinder.
 And each row contains three values:  1) the normalized cortical depth,
 2) the corresponding z-value of the input zmap, 3) the value of the fitted chebyshev polynomial of order 4 at that point.